Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- bank letters of credit, notary deposit or escrow.
+- bank guarantees, notary deposit or escrow.

 Some of these types of deal protection may raise competition issues under Russian law (eg, exclusivity and forced vote provisions) and certain protections commonly used in other jurisdictions (eg, exclusivity provisions) may not be enforceable under Russian law.
 Separate security agreements may also be executed (eg, suretyship or guarantees and pledges or mortgages).
 RTW insurance is rarely used in Russian M&A deals.

 What documents are normally executed at signing and closing?